updated

 What else ...

-For helpers who don't have a vehicle, we offer rides to town on Thursdays and depending on season, occasional work outings.
+If you don't have a vehicle, we offer rides to town on Thursdays and depending on season, occasional work outings.
 On and around the property is beautiful to explore on foot.
-Easy hiking trails, stunning views from a bluff and a nice beach on the river less than 10 minutes walk from the garden!
-Having your own vehicle is an asset.
+There are easy hiking trails, stunning views from a bluff and a nice beach on the river, all less than 10 minutes walk from the garden.
+We also have a gravel bike that you are welcome to borrow.
+That being said, having your own vehicle is an asset.
 The property is remote: 60 kilometres from downtown Whitehorse.
-After the Annie Lake Road cut off in the Hamlet of Mount Lorne, our property is another 22 km of gravel road, with limited traffic.
-With a vehicle, helpers can commute to town on their days off and explore the Southern Lakes Region, the town of Carcross, as well as beautiful hikes in that area.
-Annie Lake is only a 10 minutes drive from our property, with an easy trail that goes around the lake and a great spot for bird watching.
+Once you get to the Annie Lake Road cut off, there is another 22 km of gravel road with limited traffic, to get to our property.
+With a vehicle, helpers can commute to town on their days off, explore the town of Carcross and Southern Lakes Region, or access back-country trails more easily.
 The hamlet of Mount Lorne is renowned for its thriving community of homesteaders, and the Community Centre at the Annie Lake Road cut off offers activities and classes at a low cost for non-members.
+Please, take time to do a bit of research about the area to make sure this would be a good fit for you!

 • A little more information